Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

 cd deploy
 ```

-We will deploy the first revision aof the helloworld service with the file *service.yaml*:
+We will deploy the first revision of the helloworld service with the file *service.yaml*:
 ```
 apiVersion: serving.knative.dev/v1
 kind: Service